 Annabel Dierking is a freshman in high school who has been participating in robotics forthe past 4 years.
 She participated for two years on a homeschool FIRST LEGO League (FLL) team at the Greensboro Science Center, and two years on the FLL team at STEM.
 All four years her team advanced to the State Tournament.
 She is currently participating in her second year of FIRST Robotics Competition (FRC).
 Last year her team won the State Tournament and advanced to the World’s Championship in Houston, Texas.
 She has had experience with LEGO WeDo, LEGO Mindstorms, and Vex IQ.

 Anderson Elam graduated from Salem College with a Bachelor of Science in Biology and a minor in Mathematics.
 She taught middle school Math and General Science for a year immediately after graduation from Salem before entering the business world.
-For a couple of years, Anderson worked as a team member supporting a sales team before being promoted to a Business Analyst at RH Donnelley.
-In her role as a BA, Anderson performed application testing, developed training materials, and trained the sales support team members.
 When she and her husband moved from the Triangle to the Triad, Anderson was able to retire from the business world to be a full time Mom!
-With four children ranging from 10 to 19, Anderson has only been homeschooling for the last 9 years, and her eldest son and daughter are currently attending Clemson University and Liberty University; however, her younger daughters are keeping her busy.
-Having taught a variety of homeschooling science curriculums to elementary students at 3C's Co-Op in Winston Salem, she loves seeing her students experience the "Ah-Ha" moment when they finally grasp a concept!
-Anderson is excited to get back into the classroom and share her passion for science with her students.
-When she is not teaching, Anderson helps her husband in his business, drinks coffee and loves to travel.
+With four children ranging in age from 13 to 21, Anderson has been homeschooling for the last 11 years.
+Having taught a variety of homeschooling science curriculums to elementary and middle school students, she loves seeing her students experience the "Ah-Ha" moment when they finally grasp a concept!
+Anderson is excited to get back into the classroom and share her passion for science with older students.
+When she is not teaching, Anderson helps her husband in his business, travels often, and loves coffee.
 Thankfully, homeschooling is mobile, and the world is our classroom - especially for science!

 Odessa runs Artbuggy Studio from her home--teaching classes for all ages and creating fine art.
 She worked for five years in public school and has taught various workshops, classes, college courses, and camps.
 She is a stay-at-home mom of two boys and a teacher artist.
 Odessa earned a Bachelor of Science in Art Education with a Minor in Chemistry and a Master of Fine Arts from Radford University.
 “Art is my passion.
 The students are my blessings.
 There is no place that I would rather be than to be sharing art.”

-Maria Hanna graduated from Malone College in 1995 with a Bachelor of Science in Elementary Education Kindergarten through eighth grade, with a focus in Spanish.
-She is wife to Terry of 25 years and mother to 4 sons and 2 daughters.
+Maria Hanna graduated from Malone College in 1995 with a Bachelor of Science in Elementary Education, Kindergarten through eighth grade, with a focus in Spanish.
+She is wife to Terry of 27 years and mother to 4 sons and 2 daughters.
 Maria taught first grade in a Christian school before their children were born.
 With two graduates and four more kids in progress, homeschooling is an endurance journey which she trusts the LORD to help her accomplish.
 Her hobbies are fitness and nutrition as well being active outside with family and friends.
-She also uses her teaching skills and passion for exercise in her role as a group exercise instructor at the YMCA.

 Dr. Amanda Hinds graduated from Wake Forest University with a PhD in biochemistry in 2016, and worked 2 years in a breast cancer research laboratory at Wake Forest Baptist Hospital before becoming a mother in 2019.
 She was awarded a graduate research fellowship by the National Science Foundation and has authored or co-authored 9 research publications in biology and chemistry.
 Having been homeschooled herself, she is eager to mentor future young homeschooled scientists to appreciate nature’s brilliant design.
 Through the years she has supervised several undergraduate research assistants in the laboratory, and taught high school biology and chemistry to several homeschool students.
 She is excited to have an opportunity to teach more!

-Angel Hinman is a local homeschool mom of four boys.
-With a backround in reading, writing, art and dramaturgy, she brings passion for the written word and creativity to the classroom.
-Angel graduated from UNC with a BA in English Literature in 2010, and has since published a devotional titled Moments of JOY: Volume One, and is releasing Water Walk America in 2019.
-Her hobbies include design, travel, adventure and writing.
+Angel Hinman is a local homeschooling mom of four boys.
+With a background in reading, writing, art and dramaturgy, she brings passion for the written word and creativity to the classroom.
+Angel graduated from UNC in 2010 with a BA in English Literature.
+Post graduation she served for ten years in local Pregnancy Care non-profit organizations.
+She is also the published author of Moments of J.O.Y.
+Volume One and Anna’s Journey.
+Her hobbies include design, travel, tree climbing and writing.